OfFalse/ae-top-trumps/README.md

 ## Project Requirements and User Stories

-The following requirements were defined in consultation with stakeholders and prioritised using the MoSCoW methodology (assumed complete).
+The following requirements were defined prioritised using the MoSCoW methodology.

-### MoSCoW Prioritization
+### MoSCoW Prioritisation

-A method for categorizing requirements to manage stakeholder expectations and prioritize work.
+A method for categorising requirements to manage stakeholder expectations and prioritise work.
 The definitions used are as follows:

 - **Must-have:**: Non-negotiable requirements.
 The release is a failure without them.
 - **Should-have:** Important but not vital.
 Adds significant value.